nfoert/cardie/README.md

 git clone https://github.com/nfoert/cardie
 ```

-Then, navigate to that directory and create a new python virtual enviroment
+Then, navigate to that directory and create a new python virtual environment
 ```
 cd cardie
 python3 -m venv .venv
 ```

-Activate the virtual enviroment using the command for your system (Linux is used here) and install the required dependencies
+Activate the virtual environment using the command for your system (Linux is used here) and install the required dependencies
 ```
 source ./.venv/bin/activate
 pip install -r requirements.txt